athervvidhate/linear-regression/README.md

-# Multiple Linear Regression Tutorial
+# Multiple Linear Regression from Scratch

 A comprehensive Streamlit application that teaches Multiple Linear Regression from scratch using Gradient Descent.
 This interactive tutorial includes educational content, hands-on demonstrations, and the ability to upload your own datasets.